Customizing a Pivot Table

 - Click OK.
 The Pivot Table will be customized based on the settings provided.

-In Zoho Analytics, by default, subtotals of individual columns, and the grand total of all the rows and columns will be automatically added to the Pivot Table.
+In Zoho Analytics, by default, sub-totals of individual columns, and the grand-total of all the rows and columns get automatically added and shown as part of the Pivot Table.
 Zoho Analytics also allows you to turn off these totals when they are not required, or to change the totals' positions.

-- Select Show/Hide Totals option in the toolbar or right click on the corresponding cell/column in the pivot table and select Show/Hide Totals option in the popup menu that shows up.
+- Click the Show/Hide Totals option in the toolbar or right click the corresponding cell/column in the pivot table and select Show/Hide Totals > More.. menu option

 In Zoho Analytics, by default, the summary function used to display the subtotals and the grand total will be the same as that of the summary function applied to the corresponding data column.
 You can customize this and apply other summary functions such as sum, average, min and max on the sub-total that is displayed.